rexich/tips/docs/chef.md

 ```

 In practice, `chef-client` is set up to run periodically and get new
-configuration data from the Chef server; refer to the example in Roles.
+configuration data from the Chef server (refer to the example in Roles).

 Deleting data from the Chef server is performed like this: